ossdhaval/mysite/source/while-coding/intellijIdea_notes.md

 To see the problems in all files, you have to click on `project errors` tab in `problems` view.
 Then click on `inspect` the project (if you are not able to build it).
 It'll list all the issues in entire project.

+### opening a file while working in intellij terminal

+There is no direct way, but you can select the file name (with path if possible) and then click ctrl+shift+N, this will automatically search for the file in the text selection along with the path.

 #### Troubleshooting: